QuorumDMS/canadian-city-timezones/readme.md

   city: string;
   province: string;
   timezone: string;
-  timezone_name: string;
 }
 ```

 ## Development

-Timezones are generated automatically by pulling the list of areas from `gc.ca` and feeding them into `locationiq.com`.
+Timezones are generated automatically by pulling the list of areas from `gc.ca` and feeding them into `mapbox.com` to get their coordinates, then getting the timezone using [`geo-tz`](https://github.com/evansiroky/node-geo-tz).

-To trigger generation, create a commit containing `[data]` in the message.